danpros/htmly/README.md

 HTMLy is an open source databaseless blogging platform prioritizing simplicity and speed (Flat-File Blog).
 And because HTMLy also manage the contents, then it can be referred as a Flat-File CMS.

-You do not need to use a VPS to run HTMLy, fairly shared hosting or even a free hosting as long as those hosting already support at least PHP 5.3.
+You do not need to use a VPS to run HTMLy, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.

 Features
 ---------